artryazanov/laravel-wikipedia-games-db/README.md

 - Migrations not found — run the vendor:publish step for migrations or rely on the package-loaded migrations.

 ## License
-MIT License.
-See the LICENSE file in your project or include your own licensing terms if you vendor this package.
+The Unlicense.
+This is free and unencumbered software released into the public domain.
+See the LICENSE file or https://unlicense.org for details.

 ## Credits
 - Vendor: Artryazanov